rpasta42/haskell-notes/notes.md

          - fromIntegral :: (Num b, Integral a) => a -> b
          - ex: ghci> fromIntegral (length [1, 2, 3]) + 3.2

-   - folds (foldl, foldr, foldl1, foldr1)
-      - foldr1 foldl1 don't take starting argument
-      - foldl' and foldl1' are stricter than foldr

-   - scan (scanl, scanr, scanl1, scanr1)
-      - scanl scanr like folds, but reports intermediary results in a list

 - Modules
    - loosely coupled = components don't rely on each